KevinMarquette/kevinmarquette.github.io/_draft/plaster.md

 I don't know that we will capture all of that into a Plaster template.
 But you can see what we are trying to create.

+One thing that I have added is the use of ReadTheDocs that is not in my CI/CD article.
+The mkdocs.yml is the configuraiton file for that and the content is in the docs folder.
+I will use those files in my examples below.

 # Getting started

 The first thing I did was create a new repository for my Plaster templates.
 I plan on this being the first of many Plater templates that I create.
+So this will be the new home for those templates.

 ## My first Plaster manifest

 This first one is going to be called `FullModuleTemplate`.

     $manifestProperties = @{
         Path = ".\FullModuleTemplate\PlasterManifest.xml"